 Frequently Asked Questions About Therapy

-Anxiety Therapy in Longmont, CO & Portland, OR
+Online Anxiety Therapy in Colorado & Oregon

 The Logistics

-• I'm an out of network provider with insurance companies and can provide you with a Superbill (aka an itemized receipt) to submit to your insurance company for reimbursement.
+If you have a PPO plan with out of network benefits, I can provide you with a Superbill (aka an itemized receipt) to submit to your insurance company to request reimbursement.

-• For Weekly Therapy Clients
+For Weekly Therapy Clients

 I have a Limited Cancellation Policy.
-All clients are given 2 free cancellations per calendar year.
+All clients are given 4 free cancellations per calendar year.
 To use a cancellation, you’ll need to notify me at least 48 hours before your scheduled session.

 I always encourage you to ask about your options for rescheduling.

-If you use your 2 free cancellations, cancel less than 48 hours before your scheduled session, or don’t show up to a scheduled session, you’ll be charged the full session fee.
+If you use your 4 free cancellations, cancel less than 48 hours before your scheduled session, or don’t show up to a scheduled session, you’ll be charged the full session fee.

 For Intensive Clients